-Themes from feedback
+Community Feedback

-Over the course of the performances of Chelsea’s Story, 396 participants filled out the surveys.
-This included 20 GVI, inmates; 206 students and staff from a middle school, and 170 participants from the volunteers and the Registry Theatre performances.
-In addition, University of Waterloo student Jessica Wood sat in on all events data,to record themes from the talk backs.
-She collated this information along with feedback from participants, presenters and organizers into the attached Thematic Analysis. at the end of this report.
+Over the course of the performances of Chelsea’s Story, 396 participants filled out the evaluation surveys.
+This included 20 inmates from GVI, 206 students and staff from a middle school, and 170 participants from the volunteers and the Registry Theatre performances.
+In addition, all events that were followed by talk backs included participant observations and data were collated into themes, along with feedback from participants, presenters and organizers.
+This thematic analysis is also attached at the end of this report.

 The results from the production, associated events, the talk-backs and surveys indicate an overwhelming number of people do not understand that human sex trafficking is present here in Waterloo Region.
 Themes that emerged through completed surveys and the talk-back discussions pointed out new avenues by which to educate the population, and fostering further education through changes in language, support, government funding and laws.